Research

 Research projects and activities:

-• Structure-Function relationships of ionic polymers for energy conversion devices
+• Structure-Function relationships of functional polymers for energy conversion devices

-• Understanding transport-stability correlations in anion- and cation-exchange membranes
+• Understanding transport-stability correlations in anion- and cation-exchange membranes, as well as bipolar membranes

-• Development of characterization techniques for morphology, transport function and mechanical deformation of functional polymers (with the ALS)
+• Development of characterization techniques for morphology, transport function, and mechanical deformation of functional polymers (including the novel x-ray techniques at the ALS)

 • Data-driven analysis of membrane structure-functionality and tailored design for energy technologies